cnr-ibba/BIOINFO-guidelines/docs/nextflow/customize.rst

-It frustrating writing a pipeline on a real dataset: steps could require a lot of time to be completed and if you made any errors when calling software or when collecting outputs, you will be noticed after a long period of time and you have no way to recover the data you have with a nextflow error.
+It frustrating writing a pipeline on a real dataset: steps could require a lot of time to be completed and if you made any errors when calling software or when collecting outputs you will be noticed after a long period of time and you have no way to recover the data you have with a nextflow error.
 In *testing* and *revision* stages or when adding new features, consider to work with a *reference data sets* like the